EchoQuill/owo-dusk/README.md

   python setup.py
   python uwu.py
   ```
-  > make sure git and python is installed and that terminal is open in `Desktop` for easier access
   > Run in order
+  > Make sure git and python is installed and that terminal is open in `Desktop` for easier access (you can simply run `cd %USERPROFILE%\Desktop` if your on windows, command prompt)

 * Termux
   ```
   pkg update && pkg upgrade -y && termux-setup-storage && pkg install python -y && pkg install git -y && pkg install termux-api -y && cd storage/downloads && git clone https://github.com/echoquill/owo-dusk.git && cd owo-dusk && python setup.py && python uwu.py
   ```
-  > Make sure to install termux and termux:api app from fdroid or github.
+  > Make sure to install termux and termux:api (give this `notifications` permission) app from fdroid or github.
   > after the above is done, do the steps setup.py asks you to.
   >
   > simpily run `cd storage/downloads/owo-dusk && python uwu.py` next time to re-run code